yeungda/tourist/README.markdown

 > `tourist describe && tourist drive && tourist verify`

 ### Usage
-Ensure you are in your project's tourist directory and that you have added the tourist tem.
+Ensure you are in your project's tourist directory and that you have added the tourist gem.
 >  `cd tourist`

 #### Describe
 >  `tourist describe`

-#### Tour
+#### Journey
 >  `tourist drive`

 #### Verify